 The daughter church of St Peter was declared redundant in 1971and demolished.
 The site is now occupied by Redman King House.
 A united parish of ‘Saint Saviour and Saint Peter’ came into being.

 Restoration of war damage in the 1950s was followed by repairs to the tower and spire completed in 1982 by the Cathedral Works Organisation.
 Father Derek Allen became vicar in 1976.
-Since that time there was a move towards a modern catholic style of worship reflecting trends in the Universal Church and latterly as a Forward in Faith parish under the Rev. Derek Mottershead and more recently Jeffery Gunn and now Christopher Yates.
-A cell of the Society of the Holy House of Our Lady of Walsingham was set up in 1980.
-A three day pilgrimage to Walsingham is now well established.
+Since that time there was a move towards a modern catholic style of worship reflecting trends in the Universal Church and latterly as a member of 'The Society' and a Forward in Faith parish.
+A cell of The Society of the Holy House of Our Lady of Walsingham was also set up in 1980.
+A three day annual pilgrimage to Walsingham is now well established.

 The electoral roll had been around 400 by the 1950s.
 This has declined to around 130 in recent years of mainly elderly parishioners.
-The church as always attracts visitors looking for Anglo Catholic worship with a choir and organ.
-The musical tradition of the church has been written about elsewhere.
-It remains strong.
-Parishoners and friends enjoy many social events throughout the year.
-Weekday masses are an important feature of the calendar.
+The church, as always, attracts visitors looking for Anglo Catholic worship with a choir and organ.
+The musical tradition of the church has been written about elsewhere and it remains strong.
+Parishoners and friends enjoy many social events throughout the year. and weekday masses are an important feature of the calendar.

 Liturgy is based on Chichester's interpretation of the Roman Missal, so the worship is familiar to many people with a loyal team of altar servers in attendance at the solemn mass on Sundays.
-Saint Saviour’s after 150 years is in good heart to praise the Lord in a fine Grade II* listed building which continues to be maintained by generous giving.
-It is now a 'Society' parish.
+Saint Saviour’s after over 150 years is in good heart to praise the Lord in a fine Grade II* listed building which continues to be maintained by generous giving.